-As soon as I stepped off the plane last week from Alaska onto Minnesota soil, I knew fall had arrived.
+As soon as I stepped off the plane from Alaska onto Minnesota soil, I knew fall had arrived.
 The day I left was a scorcher, topping 94 degrees with a sticky humidity, but none of that remained.

 It’s like the universe has a way of pushing summer out when the state fair ends, and to tell you the truth, that’s about when I’m ready for it.
-Leggings, boots, scarves…… apples, squash, parsnips…… these are some of my favorite things.
+Leggings, boots, scarves…… apples, butternut squash, parsnips…… these are some of my favorite things.

-We typically get our first snow around November 1st and the last sometime in April.
+We typically get our first snow around November 1st and they last sometime in April.
 That’s six months of bundling up under a cool blue sky, and the quiet air hangs forever, besides the cracks of frozen sidewalk underneath your feet.

 But as I travel more, I see the beauty in my home state more than I ever have before.
 And I’m realizing that the change of seasons is important for my mind too, letting me internally reset and pause.